Running Arch Linux on the Framework Laptop 13

 cd "$PKG_ROOT"

-install -d Build Packages 'Source Packages' Sources -o $USER
+install -d Build Repository 'Source Packages' Sources -o $USER

 # Create a repository database.